judiebig/DR-DiffuSE/README.md

 We have two options for algorithm design: (i) first pre-train the auxiliary condition generator (``src/train.py``), next train ddpm (``src/train_ddpm.py``), then load pre-trained models and fine-tune them jointly. (ii) first pre-train the auxiliary condition generator (``src/train.py``), next train ddpm (``src/train_ddpm.py``) and use it to generate adversarial samples.
 Then, we use these adversarial samples and original datasets to fine-tune the auxiliary condition generator (``src/train.py``) with _com_mag_mse_loss_ (``src/loss.py``).

-**Due to the memory issue -- for the first one, we need to restore at least 6 steps gradients of DDPM -- cut down the batchsize to avoid OOM.
+**Due to the memory issue -- for the first one, we need to restore at least 6 steps gradients of DDPM -- we need to cut down the batchsize to avoid OOM.
 Thus, we use the second one in this work.**

 For inference, we run:
 ```